 The Broadcasting Act, 1999 (Act 4 of 1999), defines a low power sound broadcasting service as a community, private or public sound broadcasting service that radiates power not exceeding one watt.

-- Commercial low power sound broadcasting services – services operating from and broadcasting to shopping malls/centres, sports grounds, show grounds and drive-in movie theatres, or any other like service the Independent Communication Authority of South Africa (Icasa) may deem appropriate
+- commercial low power sound broadcasting services which operate from and broadcast to shopping malls/centres, sports grounds, show grounds and drive-in movie theatres, or any other like service the Independent Communication Authority of South Africa (ICASA) may deem appropriate

-- Community low power sound broadcasting services – services operating from and broadcasting to old age homes, links between places of worship, links between places of worship and old age homes, or any other like service the Authority may deem appropriate.
+- community low power sound broadcasting services which operate from and broadcast to old age homes, links between places of worship, links between places of worship and old age homes, or any other like service the Authority may deem appropriate.
 Only non-profit making entities are eligible to apply for low-power community broadcasting licences.

 Both community and commercial low power sound broadcasting licences shall be valid for three years, and a special event low power sound broadcasting licence shall be valid for thirty days.

 Note: Registrations for low-power community broadcasting licences are currently not being processed by the Authority because of a moratorium that was issued by ICASA on 29 March 2010.

 - Identify a suitable frequency for low power use.